 Before I decided on using rope I wanted to answer one important question: Different manufacturers specify their ropes with different poundages, so what would be the actual failing poundage of my particular Dyneema lifeline setup?

-Miami Cordage have a 40’ foot long hydraulic rope testing machine called “The rack,” that is frequently government inspected since they sell to the US Navy.
-I made a 10’ foot long 1/4” inch Dyneema test rope with eye splices at both ends.
-I watched as the digital dial of the machine stretched the line past 2,000 lbs., and expected to see a splice break any moment.
-At 4,000 lbs., the rope looked as stiff as iron bar.
-Then finally at an incredible 7596 lbs the actual rope snapped with a dull thud, yet both my splices held.
-That's 3.8 US tons!
-This was good enough for me, and I have an official test certificate to prove it.
+Miami Cordage have a 40’ foot long hydraulic rope testing machine called “The rack,” that is government inspected since they sell to the US Navy.
+I made a 10’ foot long 1/4” inch Dyneema test rope with eye splices at both ends and watched as the digital dial of the machine stretched the line past 2,000 lbs, and expected to see a splice break any moment.
+At 4,000 lbs., the rope looked as stiff as iron bar then finally at an incredible 7596 lbs the actual rope snapped with a dull thud, yet both my splices held.
+This was good enough for me, and I have an official test

 Britannia’s finished lines now look very stylish and purposeful and I am confident that in the event of a real man overboard emergency I will have the least possible obstructions to get the person back up the side of the boat, past the lines.
-I just hope it's not me who is the first guinea pig to test the system for real.